delvtech/agent0/eth_bots/README.md

     >```
     >
     >This will generate new environment variables for the bots and write them to the `.env` file.
-    >The new variables are private keys, Base budgets, and Eth budgets for all of the agents you specified in your config.
+    >The new variables are private keys as well as Base and Eth budgets for all of the agents you specified in your config.
     >This is what your `.env` file might look like after:
     >
     >```bash